yogeshdevnani/MERNBuy/README.md

 > **⚠️ DEVELOPMENT IN PROGRESS**
 > If you have any suggestions, please feel free to reach out to me on [LinkedIn](https://linkedin.com/in/yogeshdevnani)

+MERNBuy is an e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
+It features product browsing, user authentication, shopping cart functionality, and checkout process.

 ## Getting Started

 ### Prerequisites